-Dinler Antunes is a Postdoctoral Research Associate at the Computer Science Department of Rice University (Houston, TX), interested in computational biology and cancer immunotherapy.
-He is working with structural modeling and analysis of protein-ligand complexes that play key roles in cellular immunity.
-His work will facilitate the development of safer and better personalized immunotherapy treatments, enabling structure-based selection of peptides that can be targeted by the immune system (e.g., tumor neoantigens), and computational prediction of dangerous off-target toxicities.
+I am an Assistant Professor of Computational Biology at the Department of Biology and Biochemistry of the University of Houston.
+I am a member of the Center for Nuclear Receptors and Cell Signaling (CNRCS), located at the Science & Engineering Research Center Bldg 545 (SERC, Suite 3007).
+I work with structural modeling and analysis of protein-ligand complexes that play key roles in cellular immunity.
+My research will facilitate the development of safer and better personalized immunotherapy treatments, enabling structure-based selection of peptides that can be targeted by the immune system (e.g., tumor neoantigens), and computational prediction of dangerous off-target toxicities.

-He attained his BS degree in Biomedicine in 2008, at the Federal University of Rio Grande do Sul (UFRGS, Brazil), and received a MS in Genetics and Molecular Biology from the same University in 2011.
-During his doctorate degree, concluded in 2014, he applied bioinformatics tools to identify molecular features responsible for complex immunological phenomena, such as heterologous immunity.
-His work has shown in silico predictions of T cell cross-reactivity among viral epitopes, which were later confirmed by in vitro experiments.
-He is now working in collaboration with a team from MD Anderson Cancer Center, developing structure-based methods that can be used to improve peptide-target selection in personalized cancer immunotherapy.
-He is also a permanent contributor of the Brazilian Society of Immunology Blog (SBlogI).
+I attained my bachelor’s degree (BS) in Biomedicine in 2008, at the Federal University of Rio Grande do Sul (UFRGS, Brazil), and received my master’s degree (MS) in Genetics and Molecular Biology from the same university in 2011.
+During my doctorate degree (DSc), concluded in 2014, I applied bioinformatics tools to identify molecular features responsible for complex immunological phenomena, such as heterologous immunity.
+My research enabled in silico predictions of T cell cross-reactivity among viral epitopes, which were later confirmed by in vitro experiments.
+Later, I developed my postdoctoral studies at the Computer Science Department of Rice University (Houston, TX), with a fellowship from the Computational Cancer Biology Training Program (CCBTP).
+During this time I worked in collaboration with a team from MD Anderson Cancer Center on the development of structure-based methods that can be used to improve peptide-target selection in personalized cancer immunotherapy.
+One of the outcomes of this project was the modeling environment HLA-Arena.
+I am also a permanent contributor of the Brazilian Society of Immunology Blog (SBlogI).

-More details can be found in his curriculum vitae.
+More details can be found in my curriculum vitae.